 8. "Picket Fences"

-Wright's gorgeous song for folks who don't fit the mommy, daddy and a white picket fence cliche carries different meaning now that she's living her truth.
+The country star's gorgeous song for folks who don't fit the mommy, daddy and a white picket fence cliche carries a different meaning now that she's living her truth.
 Even without the benefit of hindsight, this was always one of her most poignant songs.